top of page

 But the problem runs deeper: even if Signal leaves, identity-based apps can still be traced.
 Metadata can still be exploited.
 And once governments start forcing compliance from App Store-based apps, all platforms distributed via Apple or Google are at risk.

 We don’t operate through App Stores.
-SecureCrypt is distributed via a privately hosted Secure App Store, protected by our own cryptographic certificates.
-That means we’re not subject to Apple’s or Google’s compliance requirements.
+SECURECRYPT is distributed via our own encrypted privately hosted secure App Store, protected by our own cryptographic certificates.
 There are no backdoors to install.
 No APIs to hand over.
 No decryption keys stored on any server—because there are no decryption keys to hand over.

 Identity-Free by Design.
 Not Just a Feature—The Foundation.